ldbc/ldbc_snb_interactive_v1_impls/postgres/README.md

 * Bash
 * Java 8
 * Docker 19+
 * `libpq5`
 * the `psycopg` Python library: `scripts/install-dependencies.sh`
 * enough free space in the directory `${POSTGRES_DATA_DIR}` (its default value is specified in `scripts/vars.sh`)

 ### docker-compose

 Alternatively, a docker-compose specification is available to start the PostgreSQL container and a container loading the data.
 This requires `docker-compose` installed on the host machine.
-Running Postgres and loading the data can be done by executing:
+Running PostgreSQL and loading the data can be done by executing:

 ```bash
 docker-compose build && docker-compose up